ga-wdi-lessons/angular_spa_intro/readme.md

 Angular markets itself as being "what HTML would have been, had it been designed for building web apps."

+It has lots of functionality built in for rendering data, and swapping views in and out to give the impression of having multiple pages.

-Angular is considered a *framework*, not a library.,
+Angular is considered a *framework*, not a library.

 #### What's the difference between a framework and a library?